dcaron/effective-spring-on-kubernetes/README.md

 * Clone the repo
 * Go to the sample in `containerize/fatjar-dockerfile`
-  * follow the setps for running the app this will ensure you have a working Java 11 and maven.
+  * follow the steps for running the app this will ensure you have a working java 17 and maven.
   * import the application into your favourite IDE
   * run the app from within the IDE
-* Test your docker dekstop Kuberentes using `kubectl get nodes` and you should see 1 node.
+* Test your docker desktop Kubernetes using `kubectl get nodes` and you should see 1 node.
 On my machine I get the result below.

 ```